ijzerbroot/millennium/README.md

 ## Stats
 Stats from [genkey](https://semilin.github.io/pages/genkey.html) show most movement is on the left index finger (which is fine by me and not extraordinarily high but bear it in mind).
+It was run with the _-stagger_ option for regular keyboards.

 Millennium:
 ```